NetSuite

 min read

 NetSuite offers three out-of-the-box automated options for deploying customizations from one account (e.g. Sandbox) to another (e.g. Production).
 In this article, you will learn the strengths and weaknesses of each approach, allowing you to choose the option that is best suited for your situation.
-Furthermore, we will present a novel approach that supersedes NetSuite’s native offerings.
+Furthermore, we will present a novel approach that supplements NetSuite’s native offerings.

 This article is relevant for NetSuite (super-)users, administrators, developers, consultants (functional or technical), and anyone else involved in account customization and deployment of such customizations.